 What types of programs are available for older adults through Jewish Senior Life?

-In addition to community events throughout the year, and programs that open our residences to the community during holidays and regular occasions, Jewish Senior Life offers these programs: the Dorothy & Peter Brown Jewish Community Adult Day Care Program, The Club in the Plaza, The Merle & Shirley Harris Guardianship Program, Jewish Community Chaplaincy & Outreach Program, Program for Holocaust Survivors & Families, Jcare Inc., The Levine Institute on Aging, The Art of Jewish Caregiving, Transportation and the Marvin & Betty Danto Family Health Care Center.
+In addition to community events throughout the year, and programs that open our residences to the community during holidays and regular occasions, Jewish Senior Life offers these programs: the Dorothy & Peter Brown Jewish Community Adult Day Care Program, The Club in the Plaza, Jewish Community Chaplaincy & Outreach Program, Program for Holocaust Survivors & Families, The Elder Abuse Prevention Center at JSL, Jcare Inc., The Levine Institute on Aging, The Art of Jewish Caregiving, Transportation and the Marvin & Betty Danto Family Health Care Center.

 What is One Number?

 248-661-1836 (TTY 711) is the one single number to call for information, referrals, programs and services for older adults.
 In partnership with our sister agencies, Jewish Family Service, JVS and the Jewish Community Center, as well as the Jewish Federation of Metropolitan Detroit, we seek to make it easy for you to find what you need for yourself or the older adults in your life.
 This One Number is the single portal for satisfying all needs for our older adults.

 Older Adults who seek to live in a Jewish Senior Life residence, often ask the following questions:

 None of the JSL communities have a medical director or physician who is employed by JSL.
 However, there are doctors in the community who will make house calls to see a resident.
 Specialists include internal medicine, podiatry, dermatology, geriatric psychiatry.
 These visits are billed to your insurance by the physician directly.
 You are welcome to continue to see the physician of your choice in the larger community.

 At Fleischman Residence/Blumberg Plaza, three daily meals are included in the rental fee.
 At our other communities, dinner is offered five days per week.